 According to the GDPR’s data minimization standards, personal data must be:

 This implies you must meet the following standards.

 For example, when someone subscribes to a newsletter, collecting the data subject’s address is not appropriate to the objective (sending the digital newsletter via e-mail), thus, you are not allowed to collect it in the newsletter subscription form.

 For example, the goal of collecting biometric data as part of a fingerprint check at a building’s door is to prevent unauthorized individuals from entering.

-3. The fact that specific data is appropriate and required to achieve a goal is insufficient.
-The context in which the data is processed is equally essential.
+The fact that specific data is appropriate and required to achieve a goal is insufficient.

 For example, a geolocation system may be put on a truck for optimal route planning, but it may only be operational during the driver’s working hours.

 If these standards are not met, the data subjects are entitled to all of the rights outlined in Chapter III and Article 77 of the GDPR.
 They have the right, in particular, to have the data destroyed if it is no longer required for the processing’s purpose.